tahiri-lab/KNCL/README.md

 #### Output :book:
 The `output.txt` file will contain:
-- Completed versions of each tree pair.
 - BSD(+) distances between the completed trees.
-- Pruned versions of the trees on their common taxa.
 - BSD(-) distances for the pruned trees.
+- Completed versions of each tree pair.

 #### Notes :pencil:
 - Ensure the input Newick file is correctly formatted.
-- The script handles trees with no common leaves by joining them under a new root.
-- The BSD(+) calculations assume the trees are correctly parsed and all necessary functions are implemented.

-The description of the k-Nearest Common Leaves algorithm can be found [here](https://github.com/tahiri-lab/KNCL/blob/main/algorithm.md).
+The description of the *k*-Nearest Common Leaves algorithm can be found [here](https://github.com/tahiri-lab/KNCL/blob/main/algorithm.md).

 Debugging of the updated version of the *k*-NCL algorithm is in progress.